emicklei/zazkia/README.md

 Zazkia will look for a file called **zazkia-routes.json**.
-The web UI will be running on http://localhost:9191 When using Docker, routes must use listener ports in the range 9200-9300 and 3306 (mysql) and 5432 (postgres) and 8080 (tomcat,jboss).
+The web UI will be running on http://localhost:9191 When using Docker, routes must use listener ports in the range 9200-9300 or 3306 (mysql) or 5432 (postgres) or 8080 (tomcat,jboss).

 ### Examples